 CE credits obtained for 2022

 - 10 language-specific CE credits granted by Court Language Access Services (Oregon) for Oregon Court Interpreters

-Please keep in mind that CE credits are based on class attendance as recorded by the GoTo training platform.
+Please keep in mind that CE credits are based on class attendance as recorded by the Zoom platform.
 Attendance also involves submitting homework on time.